Have you visited the popular Kalanggaman Island in Leyte?

 My husband (the ever time-lapse lover that he is) patiently waited at the Life Guard’s Station to capture that amazing moment with our camera.
 Thankfully we were able to charge our gadgets beforehand.

-Several Fun Recreational Activities
+Fun Recreational Activities

 My husband has been here before and according to him the corals were gorgeous.
-As I wasn’t able to do that previously, I’d love to try some snorkelling (and maybe kayaking) when I get to return!
+As I wasn’t able to do that previously, I’d love to try some snorkeling (and maybe kayaking) when I get to return!

 We left with the 9AM group the following morning.
 I know, I know, pretty early, right?
 But, there we were.